The most commonly asked question by my clients once they have booked is what to wear for my photo shoot.

 The goal of any fine portrait … is to direct the viewer’s attention to the face or faces in the portrait.
-Simple long sleeved garments in medium to dark tones of brown, rust, burgundy, green, or blue are pleasing choices when photographed against a dark background (the studio has dark brown and dark grey backdrops so these will be perfect here).
+Simple long sleeved garments in medium to dark tones of brown, dusty pink, grey, beige, or navy blue are pleasing choices when photographed against a dark background (the studio has dark brown and dark grey backdrops so these will be perfect here).

 Proper clothing allows the face to dominate the portrait. all other elements should be secondary.